openstack/monasca-agent/README.md

 The Agent requires configuration in order to run.
 There are two ways to configure the agent, either using the [monasca-setup](#monasca-setup) script or manually.

 ## monasca-setup (Recommended)
 The Monasca agent has a script, called "monasca-setup", that should be used to automatically configure the Agent to send metrics to a Monasca API.
 This script will create the agent.conf configuration file as well as any plugin configuration yaml files needed to monitor the processes on the local machine.
+The mon-setup script will auto-detect certain applications and OpenStack processes that are running on the machine.
 The agent configuration files are located in /etc/monasca/agent.
 The plugin configuration files are located in located in /etc/monasca/agent/conf.d.

 To run monasca-setup: